econnet/econ/motivation.rst

 Opening up information is an easy way to make each other's life easier.

-It is only a question of organizing the profit distribution, e.g. via license or effort recording in the same repo.
 If the information is a byproduct of one's profitable work, because one needs to write things down anyway, there is no extra effort in sharing,